RBLX Investors Have Opportunity to Lead Roblox Corporation Securities Fraud Lawsuit

-NEW YORK, June 12, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Roblox Corporation (NYSE: RBLX) between November 15, 2023 and May 8, 2024.
-Shareholders who want to serve as lead plaintiff for the class must file their motions with the court by July 28, 2024.
+Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Roblox Corporation (NYSE: RBLX) between November 15, 2023 and May 8, 2024, both dates inclusive (the "Class Period").
+A class action lawsuit has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than August 12, 2024.

-For more information, and to join the Roblox Corporation class action, submit a form, or call Phillip Kim, Esq. toll-free at 866-767-3653 or email case@rosenlegal.com.
+So what: If you purchased Roblox securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-The Rosen Law Firm is investigating allegations that Roblox Corporation (RBLX) misled investors regarding its business operations.
+What to do next: To join the Roblox class action, go to https://rosenlegal.com/submit-form/?case_id=25991 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email case@rosenlegal.com for information on the class action.
+A class action lawsuit has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than August 12, 2024.
+A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

 Contact Information: